Susankemigisa/Capstone-Finadvisor-ai/README.md

 See [ETHICS.md](ETHICS.md) for the complete breakdown.
 Summary:

 **AI Disclaimer** — The system prompt explicitly instructs the AI to remind users it is not a licensed financial advisor for major decisions.
-This is an architectural constraint, not a UI label — it is enforced in the system prompt with: *"Disclaimer — remind users you are an AI, not a licensed advisor, for major decisions."*
+This is an architectural constraint, not a UI label — enforced in the system prompt directly.

 **Data Privacy** — User financial data is stored in Supabase with Row-Level Security (RLS).
 Passwords are hashed with bcrypt.
 JWT tokens are short-lived (30 min) with refresh rotation.
 Uploaded documents are per-user and never accessible across accounts.
-API keys are server-side only.
+MoMo PINs never touch our servers — the PIN prompt appears on the user's device directly.

-**Bias Awareness** — LLMs may reflect US-centric and English-language financial biases.
-The app mitigates this with 20-language support (including 6 African languages), multi-currency display, and a disclosure that tax tools assume US law.
+**Bias Awareness** — LLMs may reflect US-centric financial biases.
+The app mitigates this with 17-language support (including 6 African languages), multi-currency display, and a disclosure that tax tools assume US law.

 **Human-in-the-Loop** — LangGraph's `interrupt_before` pauses the agent before any state-changing action.
 Users must explicitly confirm before execution.

 **Hallucination Prevention** — The system prompt forbids the agent from fabricating financial data.
 All prices, historical figures, and calculations must come from real-time tool calls.

-**Rate Limiting & Security** — SlowAPI rate limits are enforced per authenticated user.
-Input sanitisation middleware is applied to all endpoints.
-Stripe webhook signatures are verified before processing.
+**Rate Limiting & Security** — Per-user rate limits enforced server-side via SlowAPI.
+Input sanitisation middleware on all endpoints.
+MoMo webhook events validated before processing.

 ---